We give you the main objective of creating a successful website for your company. Why having a website is important. Everything you need to know.

-Say, "i want a better website", it's like saying,"we want a better company«.
-But what exactly does it mean to want a better company?
-Do you want to increase revenue?
-Maximize profitability?
-Or perhaps improve customer satisfaction?
+Saying, "I want a better website"it's like saying,"we want a better company"But what exactly does it mean to want a better company, do you want to increase revenue, maximize profitability, or perhaps improve customer satisfaction?
 This could mean a number of different things to different people in different situations.
-Unfortunately, simply wanting a better website is not a goal of creating a website for your business of course.
+Unfortunately, simply wanting a better website is not a goal of creating a clear website for your company.

 What are the objectives of your website?

-I defend the use of the objective model where ROI is the protagonist (What is the ROI of a company?).
-Good executives are driven by numbers and profitability.
-Web pages should not be an exception.
-There must be clarity in the objective of creating a website for your company and in the desired business results, otherwise it will not make sense.
+I advocate the use of the target model where the ROI is the protagonist (What is a company's ROI?Good executives are driven by numbers and profitability.
+Websites should be no exception.
+There must be clarity in the goal of creating a website for your company and the desired business results, otherwise it will not make sense.

-Examples of website goals
+Examples of website objectives

-- Sales: Help close sales by validating and supporting sales team communications.
+- SalesHelp close sales by validating and supporting the sales team's communications.

-- Customer Support: Improve customer satisfaction through better service.
+- Customer ServiceImprove customer satisfaction through better service.

 - OperationsReduce costs by optimizing and automating workflows and tasks.

-Marketing website goals
+Marketing website objectives

 1. Generate more qualified leads

-2. Improve the conversion rate
+2. Improving the conversion rate

-3. Increase awareness
+3. Raising awareness

 4. Generate more sales